Summer Sports Camps on the North Fork

 Future Stars Little Stars also runs at Suffolk County Community College's Eastern Campus for children ages 3 to 5.

-At the Riverhead location, younger campers follow a full-day schedule with lots of movement and can use campus features like the water park.
+At the Riverhead location, younger campers have a full-day schedule with plenty of movement and can use the campus water park.
 Children ages 4 and 5 can also stay for a longer day.

 SPORTIME Quogue Preschool Camp

-SPORTIME Quogue has a preschool camp for ages 3 to 5 in East Quogue.
-The day includes tennis, swim lessons, multi-sport games, and arts and crafts.
-This gives younger campers an active introduction to a sports-club setting.
+SPORTIME Quogue offers a preschool camp for ages 3 to 5 in East Quogue.
+Each day includes tennis, swim lessons, multi-sport games, and arts and crafts.
+It's a fun way for young kids to try out a sports-club environment.

 Multi-sport camps

-Multi-sport camps are a good option for kids who enjoy variety.
+Multi-sport camps are a good option for kids who like variety.
 These programs usually switch between games, team sports, swimming, and other activities.

 Future Stars All Stars in Greenport

-Future Stars All Stars is a multi-activity day camp for kids ages 6 to 12 at the American Legion in Greenport.
-Campers play outdoor sports on grass fields and a basketball court, and head indoors when it gets too hot.
+Future Stars All Stars is a multi-activity day camp at the American Legion in Greenport.
+Campers play outdoor sports on grass fields and the basketball court, and head indoors when it gets too hot.
 Everyone joins in for daily competition games.

 Future Stars Riverhead